ralake/Chitter/README.md

 And/Or:

 Work on the css to make it look good (we all like beautiful things).
-*(I chose the above as I wanted to use the project as a way of imroving my css skills)*
+*(I chose this option as I wanted to use the project as a way of improving my css skills)*

-**Models - User, Peep**

 Technologies
 ------------
-Ruby, Sinatra, Cucumber, Capybara, BCrypt, , Datamapper, Postgres
+Ruby, Sinatra, Cucumber, Capybara, BCrypt, Datamapper, Postgres